MicrosoftDocs/Viva/Viva/insights/tutorials/power-bi-wellbeing.md

 ### About LevelDesignation

 Like **Organization**, **LevelDesignation** is a predefined organizational attribute.
 These attributes help your report work properly.
-While removing **LevelDesignation** won't keep the report from showing visuals, here are a few things to keep in mind:
+If your organizational data file is missing the **LevelDesignation** attribute, your report will still show visuals.
+However, here are two things to know:

-* If you don't include the **LevelDesignation** attribute in your organizational data file, you'll get an error message.
-To run the query without **LevelDesignation**, select **Clean Query** on the error message.
+* You'll get an error message about the missing attribute during query setup.
+To run the query *without* **LevelDesignation**, select **Clean Query** on the error message.
-* The calculation of certain metrics uses **LevelDesignation**, so removing it means that those calculations are inaccurate.
-In your report, you'll want to remove filters associated with **LevelDesignation** (for example, "Manager").
-* Without **LevelDesignation**, the **Chats with peers** visual will show you the wrong data.
+* The calculation of certain metrics uses **LevelDesignation**, so using the **Clean Query** button means that those calculations are inaccurate.
+Without **LevelDesignation**, the **Chats with peers** visual will show you the wrong data.
 We don't recommend using this visual for further analysis.

 ## Report settings